mm-khalil1/Almdrasa_Applied_Projects/README.md

 ## Final Project: [Weather Forecast GUI](Final_Project_Weather_Forecast_GUI/weather_forecast.py)

-A Tkinter-based weather application providing real-time weather information for a specified city.
-The OpenWeatherMap API is harnessed to fetch data such as temperature, humidity, wind speed, and pressure.
+This Tkinter-based weather application allows users to retrieve real-time weather information for a specified city.
+The application utilizes the OpenWeatherMap API to fetch data such as temperature, humidity, wind speed, and pressure.
+Users can enter the desired city, click the "Search" button, and get the latest weather details.